Alizé Cornet: 2008: First Premier-5 final, first WTA Tour titles

 Cornet reached the second round of the Australian Open where she lost to ninth seed Daniela Hantuchová.
 Over the following months, Cornet experienced a great level of success on the main tour, particularly on clay, reaching the final in Acapulco and the semifinals in Amelia Island and Charleston (a Tier-I event).
 Cornet entered the Rome Masters and beat Vera Dushevina in the first round, Francesca Schiavone in the second, world No. 3 Svetlana Kuznetsova in the third, and then received a walkover from an injured Serena Williams to get into the semifinals.
 She defeated Anna Chakvetadze to reach her first Tier-I final where, however, she lost to Janković in two sets.

 Due to her great run at Rome, she rose to No. 20 in the world and was seeded 19th for her home Grand Slam, the French Open.
 She defeated Julia Vakulenko in the first round after a stylish display.
 She then beat clay specialist Gisela Dulko in the second round but lost to 14th seed Agnieszka Radwańska in the third round.

 She suffered a poor grass-court season, making first round exits at Eastbourne (to Amélie Mauresmo) and at Wimbledon, to Anastasia Pavlyuchenkova.

 She won her first WTA title at Budapest.
 Cornet was seeded second and received a bye into the second round.
 Here she defeated Magdaléna Rybáriková, and followed it up with a straight-sets win over Anna-Lena Grönefeld in the quarterfinals.
 In the semifinal she defeated Gréta Arn, to make her third final of the year, which she won in two sets against Andreja Klepač.
 She capped it off by winning the doubles with Janette Husárová at the same tournament.

 At Austria, she was seeded second.
 However, whilst 6–2, 2–1 up, she suffered an injury and retired when trailing 3–2 in the final set.

 Cornet then competed at the Beijing Olympics.
 She was seeded 15th for the singles event, and defeated Nicole Vaidišová in the first round, Peng Shuai in the second, before falling to No. 4 seed Serena Williams in three sets.
 She also competed in the women's doubles with Virginie Razzano, where they lost in the first round.
 In New Haven, she was seeded seventh and again beat Vaidišová in the first round.
 Cornet followed it up by beating Katarina Srebotnik, and a win over second seeded Daniela Hantuchová in the quarterfinal.
 However, she lost in the semifinals to eventual champion Caroline Wozniacki.

-At the US Open, she was seeded 17th in the singles event, where she reached the third round with wins over Camille Pin and Bethanie Mattek-Sands in the first and second rounds respectively before losing to 4–6, 5–7 to Anna-Lena Grönefeld in the third.
+At the US Open, she was seeded 17th in the singles event, where she reached the third round with wins over Camille Pin and Bethanie Mattek-Sands in the first and second rounds, respectively, before losing 4–6, 5–7 to Anna-Lena Grönefeld in the third.